ximonse/whisperdictator/README.md

-# whisperdictator
+# Whisperdictator

-A compact floating dictaphone with AI transcription and push-to-talk functionality.
+A compact floating dictaphone with Whisper (prepared) transcription and push-to-talk functionality.

 What started as a quick escape from studying turned into the familiar slippery slope of coding... "just a little voice recorder," I said.
 "It'll only take a minute," I said.
 Several hours later, here we are with push-to-talk, Whisper transcription, and way too many features for what was supposed to be a simple houer distraction.